What Is Post Boosting on Facebook?

 Online surveys are one of the easiest ways to get feedback from customers.
 In today’s tech-savvy world, the options are many.
 Tools such as SurveyMonkey, SurveyGizmo, and PollDaddy are only the beginning.
 SurveyMonkey is perhaps the most well known and easy-to-use platform.
 And once they joined forces with Boomerang, their survey tools and analytics offering expanded even more.

 SurveyGizmo and PollDaddy are similar platforms that also let you create surveys and polls.
 Constant Contact, a popular email software, offers an online survey tool.
-If your company already has an account with them, this may be the least expensive and simplest option.
+If your company already has an account with them, this may be the least expensive and most straightforward option.

 Social media is also a great place to use surveys.
 If the survey is on your website, use Twitter to tweet a link to your survey.
 Facebook lets you post surveys on your wall or even your customers’ walls.

 Except for Constant Contact, most online survey tools are free at the basic level.
-If you want more customization or scope, there are paid options — and many are still reasonably priced.
+There are paid options if you want more customization or scope — and many are still reasonably priced.

 2. Mobile Customer Surveys